drizzle-lang/drizzle/README.md

 ## Roadmap
 Here's a basic roadmap for anyone who is interested in what's going on with this project;
-- Write a basic (non-production) version of the interpreter in C++
+- Write a basic (non-production) version of the interpreter in Crystal
-    - Book progress: page 20/201
-    - At 201, there's a link to a lost chapter that adds macros
-        - I may or may not add this, we'll see how it goes
 - Research and learn ANTLR4 and use it to generate a better parser.
 - Go through the [interpreter book](https://interpreterbook.com) and get Sapphire up and running as far as that book goes.
 - Once the [compiler book](https://compilerbook.com) is released, go through that and turn Sapphire into a compiled language.
-- Get Sapphire to the point where it can replace it's C++ interpreter.
+- Get Sapphire to the point where it can replace it's Crystal interpreter.
-- Get Sapphire to the point where it can replace it's C++ compiler.
+- Get Sapphire to the point where it can replace it's Crystal compiler.
 - Start trying to add on the extra Sapphire tools.
 - Keep improving stuff.